 Professor of Political Studies at Bar Ilan University, Israel

-Pro Unilateral Disengagement to the question "What Are the Solutions to the Israeli-Palestinian Conflict?"
+Pro to the question "Is a Two-State Solution (Israel and Palestine) an Acceptable Solution to the Israeli-Palestinian Conflict?"

 "Time for Sharon's 'Painful Concessions,'" Jerusalem Post, Sep.
 5, 2003